-You agree that in the event you incur any damages, losses or injuries that arise out of (xxx’s) acts or omissions, the damages, if any, caused to you are not irreparable or sufficient to entitle you to an injunction preventing any exploitation of any website, service, property, product or other content owned or controlled by the (xxx) parties, and you will have no rights to enjoin or restrain the development, production, distribution, advertising, exhibition or exploitation of any website, property, product, service, or other content owned or controlled by the (xxx) parties.
+You agree that in the event you incur any damages, losses or injuries that arise out of M2Mrgs apps, Inc. acts or omissions, the damages, if any, caused to you are not irreparable or sufficient to entitle you to an injunction preventing any exploitation of any website, service, property, product or other content owned or controlled by the M2Mrgs apps, Inc. parties, and you will have no rights to enjoin or restrain the development, production, distribution, advertising, exhibition or exploitation of any website, property, product, service, or other content owned or controlled by the M2Mrgs apps, Inc. parties.

 J. Arbitration

-For any dispute you have with (xxx), you agree to first contact us and attempt to resolve the dispute with us informally.
-You agree that disputes between you and (xxx) will be resolved by binding, individual arbitration and you waive your right to participate in a class action lawsuit or class-wide arbitration.
+For any dispute you have with M2Mrgs apps, Inc. you agree to first contact us and attempt to resolve the dispute with us informally.
+You agree that disputes between you and M2Mrgs apps, Inc. will be resolved by binding, individual arbitration and you waive your right to participate in a class action lawsuit or class-wide arbitration.

 K. Time Limitation on Claims

-You agree that any claim you may have arising out of or related to your relationship with (xxx) must be filed within one year after such claim arose; otherwise, your claim is permanently barred.
+You agree that any claim you may have arising out of or related to your relationship with M2Mrgs apps, Inc. must be filed within one year after such claim arose; otherwise, your claim is permanently barred.

 L. Governing Law and Jurisdiction